ShinyKiwis/notes/web/rails/others/dynamic.md

 **Table of contents**
 ${toc}

+> This note contains anything you think it will be dynamic xD
 # Dynamic Title
 ## Problem
 In Rails, there is one main file call `application.html.erb` in `views/layouts`,